 Study Abroad Programs with CS Options

-The good news is that there are now five Loyola programs at institutions that have strong CS Departments with many course offerings.
+The good news is that there are now four Loyola programs at institutions that have strong CS Departments with many course offerings.
 They are:

 Great Britain: Newcastle University, Newcastle upon Tyne (fall or full year).
 The British system uses "modules where 1 module = 1/12 of a year = 2.5 Loyola credits.
 An upper-division CS module will be counted as a Loyola CS course (3 credits).
 See www.ncl.ac.uk and follow links to Computing Science for course descriptions.